julzhk/django-stdimage/README.md

 # Django Standardized Image Field

+## Why would I want this?

+This is a drop-in replacement for the [Django ImageField](https://docs.djangoproject.com/en/1.8/ref/models/fields/#django.db.models.ImageField) that provides a standardized way to handle image uploads.
+It is designed to be as easy to use as possible, and to provide a consistent interface for all image fields.
+It allows images to be presented in various size variants (eg:thumbnails, mid, and hi-res versions) and it provides a way to handle images that are too large with validators.

+## Features

-Django Field that implement the following features:
+Django Standardized Image Field implements the following features:

-* Django-Storages compatible (S3)
+* [Django-Storages](https://django-storages.readthedocs.io/en/latest/) compatible (eg: S3, Azure, Google Cloud Storage, etc)
-* Resize images to different sizes
+* Resizes images to different sizes
 * Access thumbnails on model level, no template tags required
-* Preserves original image
+* Preserves original images
-* Asynchronous rendering (Celery & Co)
+* Can be rendered asynchronously (ie as a [Celery job](https://realpython.com/asynchronous-tasks-with-django-and-celery/))
-* Restrict accepted image dimensions
+* Restricts acceptable image dimensions
-* Rename files to a standardized name (using a callable upload_to)
+* Renames file to a standardized name format (using a callable `upload_to` function, see below)

 ## Installation

-Simply install the latest stable package using the command
+Simply install the latest stable package using the following command

 ```bash
 pip install django-stdimage